vwong13/scraft/README.md

 # Smart App

 Smart app is a library which generates an entire application from a simple configuration JSON.
 The benefits of this include, but are not limited to, the following:
-- Allows developers to focus on overlays & widgets.
+- Allows developers to focus on containers & widgets.
 - Changes to the JSON config are reflected instantly in the app.
 - Skip boilerplate code related to routing and state management.
 - App can easily be shared via a JSON file.